 - oral1: first-order absorption, with parameter ka

-Repeated administrations are allowed.
-However, only one administration type is possible.
-If several administration types are present in the data set (intra-venous and sub-cutaneous for instance), the model file can be duplicated and modified to include a second administration type.
+Note that repeated administrations are also allowed.
+If combinations other than oral1+bolus are necessary, the model file can be duplicated and modified to include a second administration type.
 In the model, the administration types are distinguished using the type or adm keyword.
 In the data set, an ADM column must be present.

 Number of compartments

-All approximations are available either with 1 compartment or with 2 compartments (central and peripheral).
+All models are available either with 1 compartment or with 2 compartments (central and peripheral).
 The impact on the model behavior will be detailed in the next section.

 Beside the original full TMDD system of equations, several approximations have been derived, corresponding to different limit cases.
 The hierarchy of these approximations and their impact on the model behavior will be detailed in the next section.

 The list of parameters is mentioned in each file name.
 The naming convention follows Gibiansky et al. (2008), JPP 35(5).
-Two parameterizations are usually possible, either using clearances or using elimination rates.
+We use the parameters (ksyn, R0) instead of (ksyn, kdeg), and (kon, KD) instead of (kon, koff) because they allow an easier initialization of the parameters.
+For the elimination and peripheral compartment, two parameterizations are possible, either using clearances or using rates.
 In addition, a parameter Tlag is available to introduce a time lag for the administration.

 The model outputs will be matched to the observed data.
 If only the free ligand L, or the total ligand Ltot have been measured, the files ending with ‘outputL’ and ‘outputLtot’ can be used respectively.
-If one or several other entities have been measured, the file with ‘outputCustom’ must be selected and the outputs given manually (after clicking ‘Accept’):
+If one or several other entities have been measured, the model files must be adapted to output one or several variables in the

 - L: free ligand